bisohns/search-engine-parser/README.md

   print(gresults[0])
 ```

 For localization, you can pass the `url` keyword and a localized url.
-This would use the url to query and parse using the same engine's parser
+This queries and parses the localized url using the same engine's parser:
 ```python
   # Use google.de instead of google.com
   results = gsearch.search(*search_args, url="google.de")
 ```

-If you need the results on a specific language you can pass the 'hl' keyword and the 2-Letter Country Abbreviation
+If you need results in a specific language you can pass the 'hl' keyword and the 2-letter country abbreviation (here's a [handy list](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)):
 ```python
   # Use 'it' to receive italian results
   results = gsearch.search(*search_args, hl="it")
 ```

 #### Cache
-The results are automatically cached for engine searches, you can either bypass cache by adding `cache=False` to the `search` or `async_search` method or clear the engines cache
+The results are automatically cached for engine searches.
+You can either bypass the cache by adding `cache=False` to the `search` or `async_search` method or clear the engine's cache:
 ```python
     from search_engine_parser.core.engines.github import Search as GitHub
     github = GitHub()